farishaddad/Knowledge-Mining-using-Cognitive-Search/01-README.md

-# Azure Cognitive Search Workshop - Building an Enterprise Cognitive Search Solution
+# Azure Search Workshop - Building an Enterprise Cognitive Search Solution

 ## Welcome
 Azure Cognitive Search is an enrichment pipeline that allows you to find rich structured information from documents.
 This one day training will focus on hands-on activities that develop proficiency with Cognitive Search, an AI-oriented product announced on [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), the [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If you are not at that skill level, we have prerequisites materials below that you **need** to complete prior to beginning this training.